supersonicsines/hostel/README.md

 # HOSTEL

-A beautiful monochrome TUI for localhost services.
+A simple TUI for localhost services for vibecoders who iterate simultaneously.

 HOSTEL shows TCP listeners bound to localhost on ports `1024..9999`, then lets you: